myshkin5/aws-musings/infrastructure/README.md

 infrastructure
 ==============

 Creates the core constructs starting with the VPC.
-This project is a prerequisite for all other projects.
+This project builds artifacts that are prerequisites for all other projects.

 # Prerequisites